Copyright © May 28, 2022

 “WHEREAS: The church body of [Name of Church], a local New Testament church—in order to perpetually benefit, educate, and set an example for present and future members of [Name of Church], other churches, the general public, and the world—desires to execute and implement comprehensive documents which obey, glorify, and please God by, among other matters:

 Local churches who keep God’s word are to shine for all the world to see.
-When one puts a candle under a basket, the candle is hidden and lack of oxygen may extinguish the candle.
+When one puts a candle under a basket, the candle is hidden and lack of oxygen may, and I believe will, extinguish the candle.

 Note.
 This does not apply to churches who have already been helped by the Biblical Law Center or this ministry.